 "Piggyback" trains are the hottest things on rails today.
-While the roots go back more than a century, the truck — train service revolution really began in the 1950s.
+While the roots go back more than a century, the truck-rain service revolution really began in the 1950s.
 So for most of the most popular modeling eras, these cars and trains are an important part of the scene.

 TOFC or Trailer On Flatcar is one of the most basic forms of intermodal transportation.
 The concept of loading trailers onto flatcars dates to the mid-1800s.
 The concept was adopted by the circus and military before coming into its own with the rise of commercial trucking in the 1950s.

 Several railroads pioneered new TOFC services in the 1950s.
 The concept allowed trucks to handle the door-to-door deliveries with railroads taking the load for the long haul.
 Initially, many railroads tried putting small ramps in many towns.
 Larger "hubs" quickly proved more efficient.
 Intermodal terminals today are still called "ramps" even though cranes have long since replaced loading ramps.

 Early operations used "circus-style" loading, where trailers were backed onto the flatcars from one end.
 Special bridge plates were lowered between cars to allow the trucks to cross.
-This process originated from the circus operations, was time-consuming and challenging with long cuts of cars.
+This process originated from circus operations, and it was time-consuming and challenging with long cuts of cars.
 Only one trailer could be loaded at a time and backing the trailer required significant skill.

 Once in place, trailers had to be secured with chains and wheel chocks.
 At the destination, the train had to be spotted at the ramp with the trailers facing the ramp so that tractors could tie on to unload.
 This meant that most terminals needed a wye nearby to turn cars.

-As terminals expanded in the 1960s, cranes and lifts and new fifth-wheel couplings sped loading an unloading operations greatly.
+As terminals expanded in the 1960s, cranes and lifts and new fifth-wheel couplings sped loading and unloading operations greatly.
 These facilities could also often handle shipping containers as well as trailers.

 Early operations often relied on standard 40 and 50-foot flatcars to haul trailers.
 Longer cars designed for TOFC operation in the 1950s were 75 feet.
 These could haul two standard 35' trailers of the day.